revaturelabs/interviewquestions/Python/Python-Classes and Objects/Encapsulation.md

 </details>

 ---
-13. Predict the output of the following code?
+13. Predict the output of the following code.
 ```python3
 class Apple:
     def __init__(self):